evidentart/cpp_practices/README.md

-Collection of mini projects written in C++
+Collection of mini practices written in C++